lennybrans/CompanyData-NBB/README.md

 Here on Github

 ## License
 Currently none because it is not clear to me how to license a product I want to make publicly available.
-But by all means I want this script to remain open source and any attempt to commercialise this or make profit from it, will be treated as "unwanted".
+But by all means, I want this script to remain open source and any attempt to commercialise this or make profit from it, will be regarded as "unwanted and not allowed".

-All intentions are to license this as open source.
+All intentions are to license this as open source, if needed.

 ## Discussion and Development
 It still needs some refactoring in terms of general usage, as it is derived from a specific project.
+Upcoming:
+- Various functions for each category on a financial statement, i.e. Address, Rubrics, Shareholders etc.
+- Common metrics, such as: Net Working Capital, Cash Conversion Cycle etc.